 This law allows the owner of an irrigation water right to quantify the HCU, determine return flow obligations, and identify other provisions necessary to prevent injury without having to identify the place or type of use that would result from the lease, loan, or trade of the water right.
 When the owner of the Agricultural Water Protection Water Right becomes aware of the need or opportunity to lease, loan, or trade the water for a new use, that transition can occur more quickly, because the necessary engineering quantifications and legal determinations have been made.

 To develop the initial drafts of the Criteria and Guidelines and the Rules, the CWCB and State Engineer met with parties that had an active role in crafting House Bill 16-1228 in 2016.
 Four public meetings were held as shown in the table below.
 Comments were accepted through May 5, 2017.
 A revised version of the Rules was distributed to the SWSP notification lists for Division 1 and Division 2 on June 6, 2017.
-The State Engineer plans to file the Rules in Water Court in July 2017.
+On October 23, 2017, the State Engineer filed the Rules and the Statement of Basis and Purpose for the Rules in the Division 1 Water Court under case no. 17CW3152 and in the Division 2 Water Court under case no. 17CW3057.

 Monday, April 3, 2017 from 3 p.m. - 6 p.m.